 The following links are provided as a convenience only; they are not a recommendation of any product, service, or organization.
 Arizona State Parks maintains this list at its own discretion.
 Links will open in a new window and leave the Arizona State Parks website.

 Oro Valley Heirloom Farmers Market at Oro Valley has a wonderful, friendly and relaxed atmosphere.
-Last season the market averaged 30 vendor stalls and over 700 customers each week.
+Last season, the market averaged 30 vendor stalls and more than 700 customers each week.
 Market held at the Steam Pump Ranch, 10901 N Oracle Road, north of the Home Depot Retail Center.

 Arizona-Sonora Desert Museum is a zoo, natural history museum, and botanical garden all rolled into one.
 It features plant and animal species of the Sonoran Desert.
 (520) 883-2702.